KatharineZhang/ButterWalk/README.md

 - Git clone this repo
 - If you haven't already, you need to also install `Node.js v20.18.0`
-- cd into the client folder and copy the `.env.sample`.
+- go into the client folder and copy the `.env.sample`.
 Rename the copied file `.env`.
   - Fill in the EXPO_PUBLIC_IP_ADDRESS with your publically accessible IPv4 ip address.
 Windows instructions are in the `.env.sample` (someone please add the mac and linux versions if you know).
   - Fill in the rest of the information by asking someone on the dev team.
-- cd into the server folder and copy `.env.sample`.
+- go into the server folder and copy `.env.sample`.
 Rename the copied file `.env`.
   - Fill in the information by asking someone on the dev team.
 - cd into both the client and server folders and run `npm i`
 - Install the Expo Go app on your phone or a mobile emulator onto your computer.